bunq/doc/DESCRIPTION.md

 1. Send the request.

 When ready to try your integration on production, remove the `IGNORE_ONLY_FOR_TESTING` header setting and implement signing in sandbox first.
 Make sure it works and then change the base URL to `https://api.bunq.com`.

-# <span id="topic-signing">Encryption</span>

-Some API calls such as `POST /user/{userID}/card-debit` and `POST /user/{userID}/card-credit` require additional encryption to protect the sensitive data that they pass.

-Here is how to encrypt a request:
-1. Generate a random [Initialization Vector](https://en.wikipedia.org/wiki/Initialization_vector) (IV) of 16 bytes.
-1. Generate a random [Advanced Encryption Standard](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) (AES) key of 256 bits (32 bytes).
-1. Encrypt the AES key with the public key of your installation.
-1. Encrypt the request body using the AES-256-CBC mode (apply the [PKCS1](https://en.wikipedia.org/wiki/PKCS_1) padding).
-1. Determine the HMAC hash of the body prefixed with the IV using the [SHA-1](https://en.wikipedia.org/wiki/SHA-1) algorithm and the AES key.
-1. Send the request using the encrypted body and the following headers:
-- `X-Bunq-Client-Encryption-Hmac` set to the base64-encoded HMAC hash;
-- `X-Bunq-Client-Encryption-Iv` set to the base64-encoded IV; and
-- `X-Bunq-Client-Encryption-Key` set to the base64-encoded ***(!!!)
-ENCRYPTED*** AES key.

-Voilà!
-Enjoy your encrypted API request work!

 # <span id="topic-headers">Headers</span>